BASANT1896/TEXT-SUMMARISATION/README.md

 [![Kaggle](https://img.shields.io/badge/Kaggle-Dataset-20BEFF?style=for-the-badge&logo=kaggle&logoColor=white)](https://www.kaggle.com/datasets/gowrishankarp/newspaper-text-summarization-cnn-dailymail)

 We have utilized this dataset to rigorously train and evaluate our fine-tuned FLAN-T5-base model.
-For our experimental partition setup, we extracted 8,000 samples for the training set, 300 samples for validation, and an isolated 1,000-sample pool for the final testing phase[cite: 1].
+For our experimental partition setup, we extracted 8,000 samples for the training set, 300 samples for validation, and an isolated 1,000-sample pool for the final testing phase.

 ### ⚙️ Setup Instructions: